chronosphereio/chronoctl-core/README.md

 ## State

-Chronoctl also provides a command to review the state of rule evaluations in
+Chronoctl also provides commands to review state in Chronosphere:
-Chronosphere:

 * `rule-evaluations`
+* `metric-usages-by-metric-name`
+* `metric-usages-by-label-name`

 ## Additional commands